-Scripts of all notifications are attached hereto as, Attachment A. SCE performs all primary customer notifications and encourages public safety partners to amplify PSPS messages on their platforms as appropriate.
+Scripts of all notifications are attached hereto in Appendix, Attachment A. SCE performs all primary customer notifications and encourages public safety partners to amplify PSPS messages on their platforms as appropriate.
 SCE offers all notifications in the following languages: English, Spanish, Cantonese, Mandarin, Vietnamese, Tagalog, and Korean.
-SCE implemented the following additional languages on October 25, 2021: Khmer, Armenian, Farsi, Arabic, Japanese, Russian, Punjabi, Thai, Hmong, Portuguese, Hindi, French, German, Mixteco (indigenous - spoken only), Zapoteco (indigenous - spoken only), and Purapecha (indigenous - spoken only).
+SCE is in the process of implementing the following additional languages: Khmer, Armenian, Farsi, Arabic, Japanese, Russian, Punjabi, Thai, Hmong, Portuguese, Hindi, French, German, Mixteco (indigenous - spoken only), Zapoteco (indigenous - spoken only), and Purapecha (indigenous - spoken only).